nicoadriannedioso/nicodioso-sample/README.md

 ## Sample App of Nico Dioso

 * Only iOS native API/Library were used
-* Inconsistent pattern for view controllers were intended to show capability to write in different code.
+* Inconsistent pattern for view controllers were intended to show capability to write in different approach.

 ### Sample app features:
 1. Live API requests from Github.com